colinrlly/colin_reilly_school_of_brogramming/die_aufgabe/aufgabe_5.md

 3. Have the function add the two numbers.
 4. Print the result of the addition to the console print(result)

+5. Create 3 more functions that have different names which multiply, divide, and subtract the two arguments, and then print to console.

 Make sure to create a feature branch for this assignment.
 Make a pull request when you are done with your solution.

 Poggers.